SAP-samples/codejam-cap-llm/exercises/10-implement-job-posting-serivce/README.md

 👉 Open the [job-posting-service.js](../../project/job-posting-service/srv/job-posting-service.js) file.

-👉 In the function export, add the following function handlers:
+👉 In the function export, right below the `deleteVectorEmbeddings`, add the following function handlers:

 ```JavaScript
 this.on('createJobPosting', async req => {